tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/mps_input.html.markdown

 * `peer_latency` - (Optional, Int) Peer delay, the default is 0, the unit is ms, and the range is [0, 3000].
 * `recv_latency` - (Optional, Int) Receiving delay, default is 120, unit ms, range is [0, 3000].
 * `source_addresses` - (Optional, List) SRT peer address, required when Mode is CALLER, and only 1 set can be filled in.
 * `stream_id` - (Optional, String) Stream ID, optional uppercase and lowercase letters, numbers and special characters (.#!:&amp;,=_-), length 0~512.
-For specific format, please refer to:https://github.com/Haivision/srt/blob/master/docs/features/access-control.md#standard-keys.
+Specific format can refer to:https://github.com/Haivision/srt/blob/master/docs/features/access-control.md#standard-keys.

 ## Attributes Reference